ModDota/moddota.github.io/_articles/assets/particles/volcano-particle.md

 First we want a ~250 AoE radius volcano earth cone.

-There is a useful particle system for this, espirit_spawn.vpcf, open it.
+There is a useful particle system for this, `espirit_spawn.vpcf`, open it.

 Go into its first child, `_ground`.